aburch/simutrans/simutrans/readme.txt

 This writes all messages which are output after the game switches to graphics mode to a file named "simu.log".
 This file might be helpful when reporting problems, you might consider to log a replay of the problem and attach the log file to your bug report at the simutrans forum.
-Pleasezip (compress) large log files before sending them.
+Please zip (compress) large log files before sending them.
 Don't forget your explanation of the problem is much more important than the log file when reporting problems.

 The -debug switch turns on additional debug messages.
 The recommended combination is "-log 1 -debug 3"

-Behind -debug you can give a debuglevel.
+Behind -debug you can give a debug level.
 1 only errors [default], 2 logs also warnings, 3 all messages and 4 will generate a division by zero on a fatal error to allow for a backtrace.